 A. Curricular/Research/Programmatic Needs

-The chemistry collection of Michigan State University Main Library is to support the university's present and anticipated teaching and research needs in the study of chemistry.
+The chemistry collection of Michigan State University Main Library supports the university's present and anticipated teaching and research needs of the Department of Chemistry.
 The collection is maintained at a graduate/ research collection level in the majority of its areas.
-Current major areas for B.S., M.S. and Ph.D. level education include: analytical chemistry, inorganic chemistry, organic chemistry, physical chemistry, green chemistry, material chemistry, nuclear chemistry, and theoretical chemistry.
-There are also joint research projects that cut across traditional areas of specialization in chemistry as well as interdepartmental and interdisciplinary research.
-These include subjects such as: biochemistry, engineering, geology, soil science, physics, mathematics, chemical aspects of agriculture, medicine, and the environment; and campus research centers such as the Composite Materials and Structures Center, the Pesticide Research Center, the National Superconducting Cyclotron, and the medical colleges.
+Current major areas for B.S., M.S. and Ph.D. level education include: analytical chemistry, inorganic chemistry, organic chemistry, physical chemistry, green chemistry, chemistry education, material chemistry, nuclear chemistry, and theoretical chemistry.
+The collection also supports interdisciplinary chemistry research.
+This includes subjects such as: biochemistry, engineering, geology, soil science, physics, mathematics, chemical aspects of agriculture, medicine, and the environment, supporting campus research centers such as the Composite Materials and Structures Center, FRIB, and the medical colleges.
 Additionally, the Chemistry Department provides basic chemical education for students who major in other science disciplines.
 Necessary tools used for teaching undergraduate chemistry are maintained.

 B. History of the Collection/Existing Strengths and Emphases